 Join us on the 3rd weekend in May for the historic patriotic launch of the Rowell Ranch Rodeo when a lone rider gallops from Harry’s Hills into the arena ring carrying the American Flag.

 The Cecil Jones Arena

-Pro Rodeo Hall of Fame inductee, Cecil Jones, was honored on May 15, 2010 for his long service to the Rowell Ranch Rodeo Assoc., when the Rowell Ranch Rodeo Board named their arena "The Cecil Jones Arena."
-The ceremony took place during the matinee performance.
+Pro Rodeo Hall of Fame inductee, Cecil Jones, was honored on May 15, 2010, for his long service to the Rowell Ranch Rodeo Assoc., when the Rowell Ranch Rodeo Board named their arena “The Cecil Jones Arena.”
+The ceremony took place during the main performance.

-Cecil, born in Idaho in 1917, rode as a competitor in 1939, riding bareback horses and saddle broncs.
-He moved with his wife, Fan to California in 1946 and settled in a little house on Harry and Maggie Rowell's ranch.
-While being ranch manager for Harry, Cecil found time to manage and later own the Rowell's Saddlery.
-Rowell's Saddlery is still in operation and now owned by Janet Lemmons.
+Cecil, born in Idaho, in 1917, rode as a competitor in 1939, riding bareback horses and saddle broncs.
+He moved with his wife, Fan, to California in 1946 and settled in a little house on Harry and Maggie Rowell’s ranch.
+While being ranch manager for Harry, Cecil found time to manage and later own Rowell’s Saddlery.
+Rowell’s Saddlery is still in operation and now owned by Janet Lemmons.

 Cecil has served on the Rowell Ranch Rodeo Committee for over 49 years, serving as its president for 25 years.
 Through all his accomplishments and travels, Cecil still calls Rowell Ranch his home.